istio/istio.io/content/en/blog/2023/istiocon-china/index.md

 ## On the show floor

-Istio had a full time kiosk in the project pavilion at KubeCon + CloudNativeCon + Open Source Summit China 2023 , with the majority of questions asked around Ambient Mesh.
+Istio had a full time kiosk in the project pavilion at KubeCon + CloudNativeCon + Open Source Summit China 2023 , with the majority of questions asked around ambient mesh.
 Many of our members and maintainers offered support at the booth, where a lot of interesting discussions happened.

 {{< image width="75%"
     link="./istio-support-at-the-booth.jpg"
     caption="KubeCon + CloudNativeCon + Open Source Summit China 2023, Istio Kiosk"
     >}}

-Another highlight was the Istio steering members and authors of the Istio books "Cloud Native Service Mesh Istio" and "Istio: the Definitive Guide", Zhonghu Xu and Chaomeng Zhang, spent time at the Istio booth interacting with our users and contributors.
+Another highlight was the Istio Steering Committee members and authors of the Istio books "Cloud Native Service Mesh Istio" and "Istio: the Definitive Guide", Zhonghu Xu and Chaomeng Zhang, spent time at the Istio booth interacting with our users and contributors.

 {{< image width="75%"
     link="./meet-the-authors.jpg"